Should you be worried about Sheriff Officers?

 Do Sheriff Officer firms always have the power of the Court?

 In Scotland some firms who employ Sheriff Officers and Messenger at Arms, also act as debt collectors.
 This is an additional service they offer and should not be confused with the functions of their employees as Court Officers.
-When acting as debt collectors, Sheriff Officer firms have no additional power to those held by other firms involved in debt collection.
-They are not allowed to remove property and cannot arrest wages.
-They cannot enter into someone's home without their permission.
+When acting as debt collectors, Sheriff Officer firms have no additional power over those held by other firms involved in debt collection.
+They are not allowed to remove your property and cannot your arrest wages.
+They cannot enter your home without your permission.

 These dual roles, however, can cause confusion, particularly as local Sheriff Officer firms are usually well known in local areas, so people often assume they are acting as Sheriff Officers or Messenger at Arms.

-Where you have a complaint about a Sheriff Officer firm, if they are acting as debt collectors, the correct organisation to make any complaint to is not the Court or the Society of Sheriff Officers and Messenger at Arms, but the Financial Conduct Authority.
+Where you have a complaint about a Sheriff Officer firm that is acting as debt collectors, the correct organisation to make any complaint to is not the Court or the Society of Sheriff Officers and Messenger at Arms, but the Financial Conduct Authority.
 Their complaint procedure can be found here.